decentralized-identity/bbs-signature/draft-bbs-signatures.md

 : points on G1 and G2 respectively.
 For a pairing-friendly curve, this document denotes operations in E1 and E2 in additive notation, i.e., P + Q denotes point addition and x \* P denotes scalar multiplication.
 Operations in GT are written in multiplicative notation, i.e., a \* b is field multiplication.

 hash\_to\_curve\_g1(ostr) -> P
 : The cryptographic hash function that takes as an arbitrary octet string input and returns a point in G1 as defined in [@!I-D.irtf-cfrg-hash-to-curve].
-The algorithm first requires selection of the pairing friendly curve and digest algorithm.
-Once selected, apply the isogeny simplified SWU map to compute a point in G1 using the random oracle method.
-The domain separation tag value is dst.

 point\_to\_octets(P) -> ostr
 : returns the canonical representation of the point P as an octet string.
 This operation is also known as serialization.